CU-BDA-2022/CourseInfo/README.md

 - Experience with some widely-used tools and software development practices for producing and sharing collaborative, reproducible statistical research
 - Exposure to the Bayesian academic research literature
 - An understanding of key differences between Bayesian and frequentist approaches

-## Course instructional material

-Most course material will be available via the GitHub organization hosting this document.
-Some material is hosted on the course's Canvas page, particularly material requiring a CU netID for access (e.g., course reserve books at the Math Library and online as eBooks, LinkedIn Learning video links).

-Please note that all original course material is **copyrighted** by the instructor (&copy; 2015, 2018, 2020, 2022 by Thomas Loredo).
-Please do not post it publicly.

 ## Grading